 Well, these are the reason why you should optimize your videos.

 With that in mind, saying that your video has a tiny chance to get any views is an understatement.
 It is very likely that your video will end up without being viewed once.

-That means no matter how professionally your video was made, if there are no correct tags, it’s likely to drown among the other millions of videos uploaded in the same day.
+That means no matter how professionally your video was made, if there are no correct tags, it’s likely to drown among the other millions of videos uploaded on the same day.

 Optimizing your video for certain keywords will get your video a much-needed boost, especially if you’re a newcomer.

-Optimizing your video has an indirect connection to your brand’s reach.
+Besides increasing your product value, optimizing your video has an indirect connection to your brand’s reach.

 Most video hosting platforms, especially YouTube, can offer you direct SEO benefits in search engine results pages (SERPs).